leRayGorbella/quant23rg/README.md

 # Welcome on the quant23rg package

+## quant23rg is python package for quantitative analysis

 ## The package is still in progress

 ### Author : Adrien Calas - Le23RayGorbella (Freelancer)